jedi-academy/learn-4711/data/assignments/assignment1.md

 and tag the master as a release, i.e. version 1.0.

-If you create design or other documentation that would contribute to the project, save it in the "docs" folder of your team repository.
+If you create design or other documentation that would contribute to the project, save it in a "docs" folder of your team repository.
+If you have text data that you wish to keep within your project, put it in a "data" dolfer, which my script will ensure is writable when deployed.

 My marking assistant script will pull your repository's **master** branch, and only it, for grading.